August 21, 2018

 Anticipating the costs of post-secondary studies

-3 Estimated cost to complete two years of CEGEP and three years of university in Quebec, housing expenses included.
+4. Estimated cost to complete two years of CEGEP and three years of university in Quebec, housing expenses included.
 Yearly increase of 1.7%.
-Sources: Ministère de l'Éducation et de l’enseignement supérieur, Ministère de la Famille, Statistics Canada, CMHC.
+Sources: Ministère de l'Éducation et de l’enseignement supérieur, Ministère de la Famille, Statistics Canada, Canada Mortgage and Housing Corporation (CMHC).